If you’re a makeup lover, you’ve probably wondered: can you wear eyeliner with lash extensions? The good news is, yes, you can!

 Can you put mascara on lash extensions?

-You can go ahead and wear mascara with your lash extensions if you want a more dramatic look.
+You can wear mascara with your lash extensions if you want a more dramatic look.
 But remember that the same rules as eyeliner apply to wearing mascara and only use it if you have a classic set.

 - Stick to water-based formulas

 - Don’t use oil based or waterproof mascaras

 - Watch out for silicone as an ingredient

 - When applying mascara remember: less is more

 Can you wear makeup with eyelash extensions?

 You can totally wear makeup with eyelash extensions.
 Who doesn’t want to experiment with different colors and styles with their new lashes?

 Here are a few tips to ensure applying your makeup doesn’t create any problems with your lash extensions.